First Carlist War: National politics

 In 1823, the Spanish Government during the Trienio Liberal had re-instated the Spanish Constitution of 1812, which had abolished the fueros and established a parliamentary monarchy, among other changes.
 Ferdinand VII repealed it later in the year after he appealed to European powers of the Congress of Vienna in order to restore his absolute powers and France sent a military expedition.
 The decade that followed the end of the Trienio became known as the Ominous Decade, in which Ferdinand suppressed his enemies, the press, and the institutional reforms of the liberals.
 He also established a militia called the Voluntarios Realistas ("Royalist Volunteers") which peaked at 284,000 men in 1832 in order to facilitate this suppression, led by an inspector general who answered only to the King himself and funded independently by permanent tax revenues.
 They were recruited exclusively from conservatives and declared its aim the protection of the royals against liberal attacks.

-This decade was plagued by political instability, with a large ultra-conservative revolt breaking out in 1827 and an unsuccessful British-backed liberal Pronunciamiento in 1831.
-Ferdinand was unable to control the situation and cycled through ministers, being described by Friedrich von Gentz in 1814: "The king himself enters the houses of his prime ministers, arrests them, and hands them over to their cruel enemies;" and on 14 January 1815: "the king has so debased himself that he has become no more than the leading police agent and prison warden of his country."
+This decade was plagued by political instability, with a large ultra-conservative revolt breaking out in 1827 and an unsuccessful British-backed liberal pronunciamiento in Pronunciamiento de Torrijos.
+Ferdinand was unable to control the situation and cycled through ministers, being described by Friedrich von Gentz in 1814: "The king himself enters the houses of his prime ministers, arrests them, and hands them over to their cruel enemies"; and on 14 January 1815: "the king has so debased himself that he has become no more than the leading police agent and prison warden of his country."
 This assessment seems accurate, as the king described himself as "a cork in a bottle of beer": as soon as that cork was removed, all the troubles of Spain would explode into the open.
-In addition, as part of his police state Ferdinand revived the inquisition and expanded it to have "agents in every single village in the realm."
+In addition, as part of his police state Ferdinand revived the Inquisition and expanded it to have "agents in every single village in the realm".